zkonduit/ezkl-docs/Command_Line_Interface.md

-  prove                     Loads model and data, prepares vk and pk, and creates proof create-evm-verifier       Creates an EVM verifier for a single proof create-evm-verifier-aggr  Creates an EVM verifier for an aggregate proof send-proof-evm            Send a proof to be verified to an already deployed verifier verify                    Verifies a proof, returning accept or reject verify-aggr               Verifies an aggregate proof, returning accept or reject verify-evm                Verifies a proof using a local EVM executor, returning accept or reject
+  prove                     Loads model and data, prepares vk and pk, and creates proof create-evm-verifier       Creates an EVM verifier for a single proof create-evm-verifier-aggr  Creates an EVM verifier for an aggregate proof verify                    Verifies a proof, returning accept or reject verify-aggr               Verifies an aggregate proof, returning accept or reject verify-evm                Verifies a proof using a local EVM executor, returning accept or reject